lsst-dm/dm_dev_guide/stack/building-pipelines-lsst-io-locally.rst

 This installation needs to be a recent daily or weekly build so that any in-development packages will compile with the Stack.
 Working from the tip of the ``main`` branch is the norm for LSST software development.

+The documentation build uses Documenteer_ and related Sphinx_ documentation packages, which are already installed if you are using the Rubin Conda developer environment.
+You can check if ``rubin-env-developer`` is installed by running ``mamba list rubin-env``.
+If not, you can install the developer environment with: ``mamba install rubin-env-developer``.

 .. _local-pipelines-lsst-io-build-clone:

 Clone and set up the pipelines\_lsst\_io repository